DouglasNeuroInformatics/PictureNamingTask/docs/source/index.rst

 This expands on the classic version by allowing a user to add and remove stimuli as they deem necessary.
 Each stimulus also has a difficulty level associated with it.
 This allows for dynamic advancement and regression according to schedule set by the task administrator.

-The following pieces of data are recorded and downloaded in a .csv file at the end of session or sent to Open Data Capture:
+The following pieces of data are recorded and downloaded in a .csv file at the end of session or sent to `Open Data Capture <https://opendatacapture.org/en/>`_ :
 - The stimulus
 - The correct response
 - The difficulty level